TykTechnologies/tyk-charts/tyk-pump/README.md

 ### Pump Configurations

 #### No Pump
-Set `pump.backend=''` if you do not want to persist analytics data to backend.
+Set `pump.backend=''` if you do not want to persist analytics data or you don't want to send analytics to mongo, postgres or prometheus.

 #### Mongo Pump
 To view analytics data on Dashboard if your backend is Mongo: